-In November 2018, the D&S IFCA B&PSC was presented with the Live Wrasse Data Analysis Nov 2018 report (embedded below), a report on the Formal Review of the Live Wrasse Pot Fishery (embedded below).
+In November 2018, the D&S IFCA B&PSC was presented with the Live Wrasse Data Analysis Nov 2018 report (embedded below), a report on the Formal Review of the Live Wrasse Pot Fishery (embedded below), and a summary paper titled Current Research relating to the Live Wrasse Fisheries in the South West (embedded below).
 Members recommended that (subject to the findings of further evidence presented by D&S IFCA Officers) there should be no changes to the current management of the Live Wrasse Pot Fishery.
-Management includes both the Potting Permit Conditions and separate Policy & Guidance.
+Management includes both the Potting

+Permit Conditions and separate Policy & Guidance.
 Subsequently, in February 2019, the B&PSC was presented with an addendum to the Live Wrasse Data Analysis (Nov 18) report.
 Members endorsed the findings of this report and recommended that existing management measures for the Live Wrasse Pot Fishery be maintained, and that a Comprehensive Review of the Live Wrasse Pot Fishery be undertaken at the end of 2019, reflecting the three years of data collected by that point.

-Data collection for the Live Wrasse Pot Fishery in 2019 ended in December 2019, allowing for production of the Three Year Comprehensive Review of the Live Wrasse Fishery in D&S IFCA's District (embedded below), which was presented to the B& in February 2020.
+Data collection for the Live Wrasse Pot Fishery in 2019 ended in December 2019, allowing for production of the Three-Year Comprehensive Review of the Live Wrasse Fishery in D&S IFCA's District (embedded below), which was presented to the B&PSC in February 2020.

 Data analyses, carried out as part of the Three Year Comprehensive Review of the Live Wrasse Fishery, have shown that landings per unit effort and catch per unit effort have remained stable over the fishery as a whole, and for most wrasse species, for the 2017-2019 period (Figures 2 and 4 in Annex 7).
 This indicates that the fishery as a whole, and most wrasse species, are not overexploited and that the current management measures are an effective way to manage the fishery.
-However the data analysis has highlighted concerns regarding rock cook wrasse.
-While Landings Per Unit Effort (LPUE) and Catch Per Unit Effort (CPUE) appear to be stable or increasing for most species (Figures 5-6, 8-9 and 14-15 in Annex 7), these measures have declined have both declined for rock cook over the 2017-2019 period (see Figures 11 and 12 in Annex 7).
-It is on this basis that the D&S IFCA B&PSC recommended the prohibition of removal of rock cook from a fishery by all Potting Permit holders, including those prosecuting the Live Wrasse fishery.
-This change to the Potting Permit Byelaw Conditions has completed its period of public consultation and was confirmed at the Byelaw and Permitting Sub-Committee meeting on 18th June 2020.
-Overall, analyses presented in the Three Year Comprehensive Review of the Live Wrasse Fishery do not provide evidence to suggest that the fishery is unsustainable for the other species; conversely, corkwing wrasse CPUE appears to have increased over the 2017-2019 period.
+However, the data analysis has highlighted concerns regarding rock cook wrasse.
+While Landings Per Unit Effort (LPUE) and Catch Per Unit Effort (CPUE) appear to be stable or increasing for most species (Figures 5-6, 8-9 and 14-15 in Annex 7), these measures have both declined for rock cook over the 2017-2019 period (see Figures 11 and 12 in Annex 7).
+It is on this basis that the D&S IFCA B&PSC recommended the prohibition of removal of rock cook from a fishery by all Potting Permit holders, including those prosecuting the Live Wrasse Fishery.
+This change to the Potting Permit Byelaw Conditions has completed its period of public consultation and subsequently the resolution was passed at the B&PSC meeting on 18th June 2020.
+Overall, analyses presented in the Three-Year Comprehensive Review of the Live Wrasse Fishery do not provide evidence to suggest that the fishery is unsustainable for the other species; conversely, corkwing wrasse CPUE appears to have increased over the 2017-2019 period.